 EMPLOYEE(SSN, ENAME, EADDRESS, SEX, DATE_OF_BIRTH, SUPERVISOR, DNR)

-SUPERVISOR: foreign key, refers to SSN in EMPLOYEE, NULL value not allowed
+SUPERVISOR: foreign key, refers to SSN in EMPLOYEE, NULL value allowed

 DNR: foreign key, refers to DNR in DEPARTMENT, NULL value not allowed